Portfolio

 • Ensure the equipment is suited to the cork and bottle used.

-• After bottling., the bottles should be kept in an upright position for at least 10 minutes.
+• After bottling, the bottles should be kept in an upright position.

 • Keep the wine cellar free of insects.

-• The product must not be stored in a location exposed to sunlight, in a heated environment and in direct contact with the ground.
+• The product must not be stored in a location exposed to sunlight, heated environment and in direct contact with the ground

-All Amorim Champcork products comply with existing regulations and legislation (European and FDA — Food and Drug Administration) for products in contact with food.
+All Amorim Cork, S.A. products comply with existing regulations and legislation (European and FDA - Food and Drug Administration) for products in contact with food.